infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

     sudo systemctl restart caddy
     sudo systemctl status caddy

+If `sudo systemctl status caddy` shows a warning about the `caddy` user not being in `sudoers` while trying to install its local root CA into the system trust store, that is expected when Caddy runs as an unprivileged systemd service.
+It does not prevent Caddy from serving HTTPS with `tls internal`; you still distribute `root.crt` to trusted clients manually in the next step.

 ### Trust Caddy's Root Certificate on Clients

 Caddy's internal CA root certificate is stored on the Raspberry Pi at: